sugarlabs/GSoC/Ideas-2019.md

-# GSoC 2019 Ideas:
+# GSoC 2019 Ideas
-This is the list of potential projects we've planned for this GSoC.
+A list of ideas we've planned for GSoC 2019 projects.
 If you have any ideas which can be useful to us, but are not in the list, we'd love to hear from you.
 You need not be a potential student or a mentor to suggest ideas.

-## Criteria for new ideas:
+## Criteria for Ideas
 1. Does it fill an empty pedagogy niche in the activity set for Sugar or Sugarizer,
-2. Does it increase quality of our software products (Sugar, activities, Music Blocks, Sugarizer),
+2. Does it increase quality of our software products (Sugar, activities, Music Blocks, or Sugarizer),
 3. Does it _not_ involve any project infrastructure, e.g. not another app store, web site, or developer landing page,
 4. Do we have a developer _now_ who would be willing and able to do it if a student was not available, and who can _promise_ to do it if a student is not selected.

-For each project, there is a list of 'Suggested issues to work on'.
+For some ideas, there is a list of 'Suggested issues to work on'.
-These issues will help you to get familiar with the project.
+These will help you to get familiar with the project.
 The more you work on these issues, the more experienced you will be for the project.
 However, this is not a strict list.
-You can (read _should_) try and explore other issues as well ;-)
+You _should_ try and explore other issues as well.

 ------------